IngmarBitter/defenders/md/Salvation/Baptism.md

     Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit
     - Mat 28:19 MEV

-In contemporary times, when an adult embraces Christianity, their public verbal declaration of belief is typically seen as a sign of their faith in Christ.
-The subsequent baptism is the right thing to do, but with little social consequences.
-However, in the New Testament era, this practice differed significantly.
-Baptism, rather than a mere verbal confession, was the primary expression of a new faith, especially significant within the Jewish community.
-While a mere confession of faith could be overlooked or disregarded by the Jewish community, baptism in the name of Jesus Christ wwrepresented a more profound and consequential act that could lead to expulsion from the Jewish temple and its religious community.
-This severe repercussion underscored the depth of commitment to the Christian faith, as it demonstrated that the individual placed their belief in Jesus above the conventions and expectations of Jewish culture.
+The act of submitting to Baptism demonstrates publicly to witnesses, but more importantly to the new believer himself, that the mental commitment to Christ as Lord and Savior is now paired with acting out of this new faith in living in obedience to Christ's commands.

+In addition, for Jewish converts, Baptism into Christ carried significant social consequences, as it could result in expulsion from the Jewish temple and the religious community.
+Similar consequences still result in many non-western cultures today - in Islam the consequence is the death penalty.

-## Prompt Baptism After Committing to Christ
+## Baptism At the Time of Committing to Christ

-Baptism should be administered as soon as possible after an individual commits to Christ.
-It is a significant and memorable way to publicly express one's faith and decision to follow Jesus.
-Typically, baptisms are conducted the following Sunday morning in the presence of the church corgregation to witness and celebrate.
-Special occasions, such as Easter Sunday, might involve river- or ocean-baptisms that new believers may choose to wait a little longer than a week for.
+Baptism should be administered at the time an individual commits to Christ.
+It is a significant and memorable way to publicly mark that one's faith has developed enough to be put into practice, starting a lifelong journey to follow Jesus.

 Several New Testament examples illustrate the practice of baptizing new believers immediately after they commit to Christ: